 The day began with the Divine Liturgy at 10:30 a.m. celebrated by His Grace, Most Reverend Stefan Soroka with Reverend Myron Myronyuk, pastor of St. Vladimir’s Parish, con-celebrating.
 The parish choir sang the responses.
 Lunch followed and immediately afterwards the program, Women as Caregivers: Spiritual, Pastoral and Practical Matters, was then offered to the forty-five women who attended.

 After a brief introduction by Sister Dorothy Ann Busowski, Ann Stefanic led the group in a prayer.
+Before the service, the congregation was given the option of a prayer request, if there was anyone that they wanted to send a prayer to.
 The program then commenced with Sister Joann Sosler, a Sister of Saint Basil the Great, presenting her talk – “Touching the Holy”.
 Sister shared from her personal experience of ministering to patients at Jeanne’s Hospital in Philadelphia.
 Helen Fedoriw introduced the next speaker, Sophia Shchur, a retired nurse from Yonkers, NY.
 In her talk, “May I Walk You Home?
 Courage, Comfort and Coping for Caregivers” Sophia focused on the practical aspects of caring for family members with special physical, mental or emotional needs.